ULCA-IN/bhashadaan-chatbot/README.md

 The chatbot enables  Validations from the public for Bolo, Likho, Dheko & Suno.

-To access the bot, go to: https://t.me/Bhashadaan_bot
+To access the bot, login to telegram in your device and simply go to: https://t.me/Bhashadaan_bot

 For further details regarding Bhashadaan, please refer to: https://bhashini.gov.in/bhashadaan/en/home

 ## **Usage**
-- Initially you will be greeted with a menu to choose a task among Bolo, Likho, Dheko & Suno. selection has to be made by typing the apporpriate number.
+- Initially you will be greeted with a menu to choose a task among Bolo, Likho, Dheko & Suno. selection has to be made by typing the apporpriate **number**.

     * Selecting Bolo or Suno provides you with an audio and text within a language.
 You can help by verifying if they match or not.
     * Selecting Dekho provides you with an image and text within a language.
 You can help by verifying if they match or not.